yigitkaraduman/ImageProcessing/README.md

 # QuadTree
-(Please definitely check the bottom part of this file that has titled "IMPORTANT".)

 A program that provides filters, and compressions to given ppm file.

 # How to compile and run the program: